 Jonathan J. Reiner, AICP, currently serves as the Director of the Office of Planning and Development Services for the Town of Groton.
 Mr. Reiner has held this position for almost 4 years.
 Prior to coming to Groton, Mr. Reiner had been working as a municipal planner for over fifteen years.
-Mr. Reiner holds a Bachelors of Arts degree with a double major in Marine Affairs and Political Science from the University of Rhode Island.
+Mr. Reiner holds a Bachelors of Arts degree with a double major in Marine Affairs and Political Science from the University of Rhode Island ("URI").
 Mr. Reiner also received a Masters of Community Planning and a Masters in Marine Affairs, both from URI.

-Gary Schneider was appointed the Director of Public Works on December 1, 1991.
-Mr. Schneider has been with the Town since December 1983 as either the Assistant or Deputy Director of Public Works.
-Mr. Schneider received a Bachelor's Degree in Civil Engineering from Marquette University and a Master's Degree in Industrial Engineering from the University of New Haven.
+Greg A. Hanover, P.E. was appointed the Director of Public Works on December 29, 2019.
+Mr. Hanover began work with the Town in August 1988 as a Civil Engineer and was promoted to Town Engineer in August 1992, a position he held until his recent promotion to Director of Public Works.
+Mr. Hanover has a Bachelor's Degree in Civil Engineering from the University of Connecticut and is a licensed Professional Engineer in the State of Connecticut.